EddyS999/trumptweetgenerator/README.md

 ```
 "NBC on TV1 on Thursdays on TV1 with a Wishing a Wishing you need, go need, you back--do coming back"
 ```
 Well...
-As you can see sentences do not make sens for the moment but i'll work on it or you can help me !
+As you can see, sentences do not make sens for the moment but i'll work on it or you can help me !